emqx/blog/en/202007/emqx_rate_limit.md

 Before reading this guide, we assume that you have known simple [MQTT](https://www.emqx.com/en/mqtt) and [MQTT broker](https://www.emqx.com/en/products/emqx).

-EMQ X Broker starts supporting the function rate limit from version V3, including the limit on **the PUBLISH packet receiving rate** and **the TCP data package receiving rate**.
+EMQX Broker starts supporting the function rate limit from version V3, including the limit on **the PUBLISH packet receiving rate** and **the TCP data package receiving rate**.
 This article will introduce the use and configuration of this function in detail.